sasha-o6/quizlet-study-bot/README.md

 - **Responsibility:**
   - Provides a beautiful, glassmorphism-inspired UI designed to match Quizlet's aesthetics.
   - Automatically adapts to the user's Telegram theme (Dark/Light mode).
-  - Displays progress rings, statistics, and a settings dashboard.
+  - Displays progress rings, statistics, and settings dashboard.
   - Form to add new Quizlet sets.
+  - **Words Tab (All Words):** A dedicated section allowing users to list all terms from their added and saved sets.
+Provides filtering (All, Learned, Unlearned), sorting of sets (Newest First, Oldest First), and instant inline toggle to mark words as learned/unlearned with optimistic UI updates.
+  - **Donation Support:** Clean header integration button leading to Monobank.
 - **Serving:** Built as static files and served using an **Nginx** reverse proxy.
 Nginx also proxies all requests starting with `/api/` directly to the `backend` container, allowing both to live on **one domain**.

 ### 3. `backend` (API & Scraper)
 - **Tech Stack:** Bun, Hono, Prisma, Cheerio, TypeScript.
 - **Responsibility:**
-  - Serves as the API for the Frontend Mini App.
+  - Serves as the Hono-based API for the Frontend Mini App.
   - Handles Telegram Mini App Authentication (verifying `X-Telegram-Init-Data` via HMAC-SHA256).
-  - Executes the heavy lifting of scraping Quizlet links (`/api/scrape`) via BrightData.
+  - Executes scraping of Quizlet sets and folders (`/api/scrape`) via the **BrightData Scraper API** (bypassing Cloudflare protections).
   - Parses Quizlet's HTML/JSON-LD data to extract terms and definitions.
+  - Exposes endpoints to query and toggle word review states.

+#### Key API Endpoints:
+- `GET /api/user` — Retrieves user statistics (total sets, total words, learned words) and settings.
+- `PATCH /api/user/settings` — Updates user notification preferences (frequency, batch size, quiet hours/days, timezone).
+- `GET /api/sets/words` — Retrieves a list of all user sets and the terms they contain (with learned/unlearned state).
+- `PATCH /api/words/:id/toggle-learned` — Toggles the learned state of a specific word (creates/updates `WordReview` table).
+- `POST /api/scrape` — Triggers scraping for a given Quizlet set or folder URL (streamed progress response for folders).

 ### 4. `cloudflared` (Cloudflare Tunnel)
 - **Tech Stack:** Official `cloudflare/cloudflared` Docker image.